 Open daily until 31 October 11.00 – 4.30

-The gardens are now closed for the winter and will re-open for weekends only in March 2025 and then daily from 29th March.
-Please note that Maples Tearoom remains open on specified days.
+The gardens are now closed for the winter and will re-open for weekends only on 1st March 2025 and then daily from 29th March.
+Please note that Maples Tearoom remains open on specified days during the winter.
 See separate page on this site for further details.

 Nestled under iconic Hergest Ridge with fabulous view towards the Black Mountains, these critically acclaimed and stunning 70 acre gardens hold national collections of Maples, Birches and Zelkovas.
 Created and extended by five generations of the Banks family, Hergest Croft Gardens boast one of the finest collections of plants and shrubs in the UK, with many rare and exotic species and over 130 Champion trees.